 High Limit - Interrupts main burner operation when the supply water temperature exceeds set point.
 Maximum allowable temperature is 250°F. If the high limit opens, the vent damper will close if the damper switch is in the "automatic" position.
-The circulator will continue to operate as long as there is a call for heat, regardless of the status of the high limit.
+The circulator will continue to operate as long as there is a call for heat, regardless of the status of the high limit (if the boiler is equipped with a tankless coil, the low limit switch will prevent the circulator from operating if the boiler water temperature is too low).
 Burner operation automatically resumes when the supply water temperature falls below set point.